End qualified immunity in Utah

 • Ends Qualified Immunity for all state constitutional violations

-Partial.
-The proposed legislation addresses only select rights from the Utah Constitution, and states "Deprivation of individual rights" which "means the deprivation of any of the following rights under the Utah Constitution: (a) Utah Constitution, Article I, Section 1 [Inherent and inalienable rights]; (b) Utah Constitution, Article I, Section 7 [Due process of law]; (c) Utah Constitution, Article I, Section 9 [Excessive bail and fines -- Cruel punishments]; (d) Utah Constitution, Article I, Section 14 [Unreasonable searches forbidden -- Issuance of warrant]; (e) Utah Constitution, Article I, Section 17 [Elections to be free -- Soldiers voting]; (f) Utah Constitution, Article I, Section 22 [Private property for public use]; (g) Utah Constitution, Article I, Section 24 [Uniform operation of laws]; and (h) Utah Constitution, Article I, Section 25 [Rights retained by people]. "
+The bill partially meets the standard, it only ends qualified immunity for certain constitutional violations.
+Section 4 of the bill states, "Deprivation of individual rights" which "**means the deprivation of any of the following rights under the Utah Constitution: (a) Utah Constitution, Article I, Section 1 [Inherent and inalienable rights]; (b) Utah Constitution, Article I, Section 7 [Due process of law]; (c) Utah Constitution, Article I, Section 9 [Excessive bail and fines -- Cruel punishments]**; (**d) Utah Constitution, Article I, Section 14 [Unreasonable searches forbidden -- Issuance of warrant]; (e) Utah Constitution, Article I, Section 17 [Elections to be free -- Soldiers voting]; (f) Utah Constitution, Article I, Section 22 [Private property for public use]; (g) Utah Constitution, Article I, Section 24 [Uniform operation of laws]; and (h) Utah Constitution, Article I, Section 25 [Rights retained by people].** "

 • Ends monetary caps on all public liability amounts

-No. The proposed legislation states, "A civil action under this section: (a) must be commenced within four years after the cause of action accrues; and (b) is subject to the statutory calculations and limitations on damages described in Title 133 63G, Chapter 7, Part 6, Legal Actions Under this Chapter - Procedures, Requirements, Damages, and Limitations on Judgments."
-That section of the code places caps on damages.
+No, the bill does not meet the standard.
+Section 4 of the bill states, "A civil action under this section: (a) must be commenced within four years after the cause of action accrues; and (b)** is subject to the statutory calculations and limitations on damages described in Title 133 63G, Chapter 7, Part 6, Legal Actions Under this Chapter **- Procedures, Requirements, Damages, and Limitations on Judgments."

 start